-Our outreach into the community includes information and training on how people with a disability, family, friends or support workers can access our services to address issues of abuse and neglect.
+Our outreach into the community includes education and information on how people with disability, family, friends or support workers can access our services to address issues of abuse and neglect.

 With more than a dozen speakers, including people with a disability, service providers and sector specialists, we covered: